teuk/mediabot_v3/docs/ROADMAP_3.5.md

 or excessive rewriting falls back to the original sanitized Hailo candidate.
 Provider access is asynchronous and must never block the IRC event loop.

-The gate closes only after aggregate metrics, rollback, legacy-brain seeding, channel isolation, code-switch behavior and provider fallback are covered by tests and a development pilot.
-No nickname, channel text, prompt, draft or provider answer may enter metrics.
+The development gate is closed: aggregate metrics, rollback, legacy-brain seeding, channel isolation, code-switch behavior, late authorization and provider fallback are covered by tests and the accepted development pilot.
+No nickname, channel text, prompt, draft or provider answer enters metrics.

+MB722 now owns the remaining Hailo release evidence: each supported instance must adopt the accepted implementation one at a time and complete the shared observation window without isolation loss, reconnect loops, persistent worker failure or privacy regression.
+Reopening MB720 requires a newly observed defect, not another rehearsal of evidence that already passed.

 ## Cross-cutting 3.5 gates